waxeye7/mmo-rts/README.md

 - **Tundra**: A source of unique resources.
 - **Mountain**: Rich in stone and other minerals.

+### Wildlife

+Players can encounter the following wildlife:

+- **Deer**: Found one per 10x10 chunk of cells.
+Hunt them for food.

 ### Actions

 Every turn, players have a limited number of actions, including:

 - Building structures
 - Training and moving units
-- Attacking with towers and Axemen
+- Attacking with towers, Axemen, and Archers
 - Gathering resources
+- Hunting wildlife for food

 ### Game Loop